libxlsxwriter

 cc myexcel.c -o myexcel -lxlsxwriter

-In some environments, or if you changed the PREFIX
+In some OS environments, or if you changed the PREFIX

 location, you may have to provide explicit include